-SEA Objective Assessment effects, signi of effect (conside ficance of the effect in terr) Medium term (6 - 10 years) ect and Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
+SEA Objective Assessment effects, signi of effect (consider cumulative ficance of the effect and f the effect in terms of the three) Medium term Long term (11 years +) Summary Explanation Enhancement and mitigation opportunities To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To maintain and enhance the quality of landscapes and townscapes + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To improve quality of surroundings 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage X X X No relationship N/A